nololler/UMT-Calculator/Readme.md

-This is the Ultimate Mininf Tycoon Calculator!
+This is the Ultimate Mininf Tycoon Calculator in python!
 Made by ME, HilPwX or Focalor!